2021 Award Rules

-All entries must have been published, posted or broadcast in an independent news outlet for the first time in 2020, with the following exceptions: EWA does accept series in which some of the articles were published during the 2019–2020 school year, but a majority of the series’ pieces must have run in calendar year 2020.
-There’s one additional caveat to this exception: Stories published or broadcast in 2019 that were recognized in last year’s EWA awards are ineligible for consideration in this year’s awards.
+All entries must have been published, posted or broadcast in an independent news outlet for the first time in 2021, with the following exceptions: EWA does accept series in which some of the articles were published during the 2020–2021 school year.
+However, a majority of the series’ pieces must have run in the calendar year 2021.
+One note of caution: Stories published or broadcast in 2020 that were recognized in last year’s EWA awards are ineligible for consideration in this year’s awards.

 Entries may not include items created by non-journalists.
 See EWA Bylaws, Article II, Section 1.1, to clarify entrants’ eligibility to be considered journalists.
 All entrants must have met these eligibility requirements at the time the entry was produced.
 Officers and members of the Board of Directors of the Education Writers Association may enter but are not eligible to win cash awards in the competition.